rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How do I add RAM or CPU to a VM?

-To add RAM or CPU to your VM, request a ticket with your Rackspace VMware support team through the MyRackspace portal.
+To add RAM or CPU to your VM, request a ticket with your Rackspace VMware support team through the MyRackspace Portal.

 #### What are the differences between snapshot, clones, and templates?